Bulk Operations and Deployment

 When you need inspections across multiple systems at a site:

-- Click Batch Inspections in the action bar.
+- Click Batch schedule visits in the page header.

 - Select the site and systems.